[ Printer Friendly Version ] [ Report Abuse ]

 ‘I am … so… sorry… I’m late,’ I managed to say through breathlessness.

 I had to bend over; feeling very light headed and rested my hands on my knees, trying to catch my breath and keep myself from falling over in a heap at the librarians feet.
 I lifted my head slightly, to see Madam Pince looking at me in slight shock.
-Malfoy on the other hand, gave me a quick once over with his swift gaze and gave me a look that was unmistakably of pure disgust.
+Malfoy on the other hand, who was leaning against the librarians desk, gave me a quick once over with his swift gaze and gave me a look that was unmistakably of pure disgust.

 I did my best to glare back at him.
 Yes I was perfectly aware that I looked like crap.
 I was breathless, my face was flushed, I was sweating and I was very close to throwing up again.
 Not to mention the fact that I was dressed in muggle clothes.
 Something that Malfoy would most definitely not approve of.
 Well tough shit Malfoy.